 Sharon returned to the planning and stage teams for North End Playscheme after a few years break, whilst her children were very small.
-As part of a team of volunteers, Sharon has helped to plan and resource this week-long summer activity scheme for 5-10 year olds, which in 2013 had been running for twenty years!
+As part of a team of volunteers, Sharon continues to help plan and resource this week-long summer activity scheme for 5-10 year olds, which in 2013 had been running for twenty years!
 Sharon and her husband Adam re-formed their stage team and helped maintain the children and leaders’ energy and enthusiasm through games, challenges and all-round silliness!

 The theme for Playscheme in 2013 was ‘Narnia’ and Sharon devised an original story based in the Narnia world, but set in-between ‘The Lion, The Witch and The Wardrobe’ and ‘Prince Caspian’ books.
 The stories were told in an interactive-performance style and thoroughly enjoyed by children and adults alike!

-Find out more here: www.facebook.com/northendplayscheme
+Find out more here: North End Playscheme

 Storytelling Club, Stamshaw Infants School